amoghyermalkar123/amoghyermalkar123/README.md

 ### Hi I am Amogh Yermalkar 👋

 * I am primarily a backend developer and a systems engineer.
 I am from Pune, Maharashtra, India
-* I am passionate about system, networking, I am an engineer through and through because i love building cool stuff.
+* I am passionate about systems, networking, I am an engineer through and through because i love building cool stuff.
 * I am a Go developer by day and a rust enthusiast by night.

 ### What am I working on currently?